atchekho/harmpi/tutorial.md

 	For the example above, this would give a total resolution of 64x64x1 cells.
 Note: it is a good idea to clean out the `dumps/` directory before you run the code, or else the code would attempt to restart from `dumps/rdump0`.

-	As the code runs, it produces sequential dump files in the 'dumps' subdirectory, i.e., dumps/dump###.
-It also produces dumps/gdump file that contains the information about the metric and the grid.
+	As the code runs, it produces sequential dump files in the `dumps` subdirectory, i.e., `dumps/dump###`.
+It also produces `dumps/gdump` file that contains the information about the metric and the grid.

 * Resolving potential run-time problems